De Montfort Hall: Notable events

 Graduation ceremonies for the University of Leicester have been taking place in the hall since 1958.

+Buddy Holly and The Crickets performed at the venue in March 1958.

-The Beatles played three concerts here at the height of Beatlemania, including a famous one just after their return from Hamburg in 1963.
+The Beatles played three concerts here between 1963 and 1964, at the height of Beatlemania.

 Bob Dylan played at the hall on 2 May 1965 during his first tour of England.

 Progressive rock group Genesis recorded the majority of their 1973 release Genesis Live at the Hall.

+Family, originally from Leicester, performed their farewell concert at the Hall on October 13, 1973.

 Iron Maiden performed here in 1980, 1982, 1983, 1984, 1986 and 1990.

 Neo-progressive rock group Marillion recorded part of their first live album Real to Reel at De Montfort Hall, along with other live performances recorded or otherwise.

 In 2011, a tribute for Sir Norman Wisdom was held at the venue, raising money for the Roy Castle Fund.
 The charitable event also raised funds for Grand Order of Water Rats, of which Wisdom was a member, and featured notable appearances from members Bruce Jones, Nicholas Parsons, Johnny Mans, Rick Wakeman and Jess Conrad.

 Westlife lead vocalist Shane Filan played at the hall twice as a solo artist in 2014 and 2018.

 Keane performed there on 25 September 2019.